JunDang/RxNetWorking/tutorial.md

 It will be used to display messages to the users.

 I am going to use CocoaPods to install these third library.
 If not familiar with CocoaPods, refer to this link: https://cocoapods.org.
 In the terminal, under the project, create  podfile as [./podfile](https://github.com/JunDang/RxNetWorking/blob/master/podfile)
+Then install the podfile.
+At the same time, create a [./gitignore](https://github.com/JunDang/RxNetWorking/blob/master/.gitignore)so that we can ignore some files when push the project up to the GitHub later on.